 Swab samples – Swabs of surfaces are taken with an instrument like a cotton bud and sent away to the lab.

 Tape samples – If a small amount of mold is present on a surface, mold inspectors may collect some of it by placing clear tape on top of it, removing a sample and sending it off for inspection.

 Bulk samples – For larger mold growths, a piece of the area it is growing on can be physically removed or cut away and sent for testing.

 These samples will then be tested and a detailed report sent out to you, including recommendations on which course of action to take, to best tackle the specific types of mold in your home.

-Overall, home mold test kits are will not give you the detailed answers that you need to tackle the types of mold in your home.
-An inspection in your home by an expert is of much greater value than any testing that is done.
+Overall, home mold test kits will not give you the detailed answers that you need to tackle the types of mold in your home.
+An inspection of yourhome by an expert is of much greater value than any home testing kit.
 Many at home tests do not provide accurate and specific results, and instead simply tell you if mold is present or not.
-Mold inspectors will be able to identify where you have mold - even if it cannot be seen, what type of mold is in your home, and most importantly, how to effectively get rid of it if it is dangerous to you and your family.
-While mold inspection and testing can be expensive, the positive impact it could have on your family’s health is priceless.
+Mold inspectors will be able to identify where you have mold (even if it cannot be seen), what type of mold is in your home, and most importantly, how to effectively get rid of it.
+While mold inspection and testing can cost more, the positive impact it could have on your family’s health is priceless.

 Justin H. Joe, PhD, CIH, CSP, CPE, is a Certified Industrial Hygienist and

 a principal consultant of BNF Consulting, Inc. Dr. Joe graduated from the University of Illinois at Urbana-Champaign with PhD and MS degrees in nuclear engineering.
 Dr. Joe has provided industrial hygiene consulting as a core function with his diverse background of experience and education.